The Love 41 Story

 Love 41 Continues to give

-Not only does Love 41 give to Africa New Life Ministries but with our continued grown, we've been able to give to many other causes.
+Not only does Love 41 give to Africa New Life Ministries but with our continued growth, we've been able to give to many other causes.
 Below are some of the many causes that your purchases help to contribute to:

 - Africa New Life Dream Day Care (free daycare for those attending training for sewing or beauty school in Rwanda)